thelia/thelia.github.io/en/documentation/loop/image.md

         expected_values: [
           {name: "gamma:value",                          description: "change the image Gamma to the specified value.
 Example: gamma:0.7."}, {name: "grayscale or greyscale",               description: "switch image to grayscale."}, {name: "colorize:color",                       description: "apply a color mask to the image.
 The color format is $rgb or $rrggbb.
-Exemple: colorize:$ff2244."}, {name: "negative",                             description: "transform the image in its negative equivalent."}, {name: "vflip or vertical_flip",               description: "flip the image vertically."}, {name: "hflip or horizontal_flip",             description: "flip the image horizontally."}
+Example: colorize:$ff2244."}, {name: "negative",                             description: "transform the image in its negative equivalent."}, {name: "vflip or vertical_flip",               description: "flip the image vertically."}, {name: "hflip or horizontal_flip",             description: "flip the image horizontally."}